Azure/phippyandfriends/README.md

 ## Issues?

 Phippy and Friends is open-source, and we'd love your contributions.
 Submit issues, then work those issues and send us a pull request.
 Customize the parrot dashboard with a theme, put the characters on a boat, launch them into space.
 We'd love to see what other characters you'll add to the dashboard!

+## Credits

+Some awesome people worked on the Phippy and Friends demo.
+[Stella Lin]() brought the idea to [Brady Gaster](), who then got a **ton** of help from [Ralph Squillace]() and [Ahmed Sabbour]() to bring it to life.
+As mentioned earlier, Phippy and Friends was originally inspired by a blog post written by [Matt](https://twitter.com/technosophos) [Butcher](http://technosophos.com/).

+You can help too, by submitting a pull request and adding your own contributions.
+When you do, make sure to add your contributions' summary to this section, too!